-The biggest culprit is by far keratin, which is derived from animal hooves, hair and skin, and is also the key ingredient to the makeup of our own hair.
-It’s used in many non- vegan haircare products to boost shine and manageability – but it’s not the only animal derived ingredient you’ll find in many non – vegan shampoos.
-You should also check the label for:
+The biggest culprit is by far keratin, which is derived from animal hooves, hair and skin.
+It is also the key ingredient to the makeup of our own hair.
+It’s used in many non- vegan hair care products to boost shine and manageability.

 Lecithin or Choline Bitartrate

 Found in the nervous tissue of all living organisms, this is a waxy substance that is found not only in shampoos, but also lipsticks, creams, eye pencils, lotions, and soaps.
 A vegan alternative is soya bean lecithin.

 Found in the nucleus of all living cells, it’s used in cosmetics, shampoos, conditioners, as well as in vitamin supplements.
 These acids can be derived from animals or plants, but unless you see a leaping bunny on the label, you can assume it’s the former.

 Placenta, or Placenta Polypeptides Protein

 Are you ready to be grossed out?
 This is matter eliminated by fetuses, and comes from the uterus of slaughtered animals.
 Animal placenta is widely used in skin creams, shampoos, and facial masks.